danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

 Focus on what happens behind the scenes when connection pooling is in place and how to check the pooling and connection status in the PgBouncer.

-The Admin console for PgBouncer is available by connecting as normal to the database pgbouncer.
+The Admin console for PgBouncer is available by connecting to the database *pgbouncer* as you would to connect to any user database.
 You can use the Admin console to view the stats that PgBouncer collects, including the application connections running, pool mode, status, active, inactive client and server connection details.

 **Tasks**